-The scale of the failure in Srebrenica and the victims/survivors ' activism also unleashed a wide-ranging set of operations in recovering the 'disappeared' bodies.
+The scale of the failure in Srebrenica and the victims/survivors' activism also unleashed a wide-ranging set of operations in recovering the 'disappeared' bodies.
 Given the UN failure in Srebrenica, the High Representative (HR), who soon gained extensive executive powers, was closely involved in monitoring the issue and officially supported the families.
-Most prominently, a large memorial centre on the site of the former UN station opened prior to the Law's adoption in 2004 - no other victim group has been memorialized in this fashion in Bosnian post-1995 history.
+Most prominently, a large memorial centre on the site of the former UN station opened in 2003 - no other victim group has been memorialized in this fashion in Bosnian post-1995 history.
 Yet the most important external support that clearly manifests the salience of the issue was the US-backed establishment of the International Commission for Missing Persons (ICMP) in 1996 (Sarkin et al. 2014).
-By the early 2000s, the ICMP developed new identification methods that relied on families' cooperation and their active involvement (Wagner 2008).
-This close cooperation has also resulted in an increased visibility of the needs for the surviving families and effective networking between the various associations.
+By the early 2000s, the ICMP developed new DNA-based identification methods that relied on families' cooperation to provide blood samples and their active involvement (Wagner 2008).
+This close cooperation has also resulted in increased visibility of the needs of the surviving families and effective networking between the various associations.
 As one victim-respondent noted: '[ICMP] knew what hurt us and what we wanted.
-They listened and helped'.
+They listened and helped.'19

 Yet it was also the domestic moral authority of 'genocide victims' that provided the issue of the missing people a special social status.
-Despite the ongoing political polarization and ethnonational divisions, Srebrenica's surviving families - majority of which were female - became the quintessential victims and representatives of a new Bosniak identity based on pure victimhood (Nielsen 2018).
-As Srebrenica families became genocide survivors according to ICTY's and later international rulings, their victimhood reached levels of undeniable authority in Bosniak and Bosniak-leaning circles.
+Despite the ongoing political polarization and divisions, Srebrenica's surviving families, the majority of which were female, became the quintessential victims and representatives of a new Bosniak identity based on pure victimhood (Nielsen 2018).
+As Srebrenica families became 'genocide survivors' according to ICTY's and other international rulings, their victimhood reached levels of undeniable authority in Bosniak and Bosniak-leaning circles.
 The subsequent politics of Srebrenica has become domestically complex, polarizing, and imbued with conspiracy theories (Obradovic-Wochnik 2009; Nettelfield and Wagner 2013; Radisavljević and Petrov 2017).
-However, the event, its annual commemoration and its leading female voices have become the ideal-type representatives of Bosniak 'ultimate victimhood' (Helms 2013, 41), attracting extensive support of the main nationalist Bosniak as well as civic parties.
-The religious aura rendered to the commemorations has framed the deceased victims as 'martyrs' who sacrificed their lives for Islam and the nation (Henig 2017).
-Most importantly, immediately before the Law's adoption in 2004, the RS leadership acknowledged Srebrenica as a 'crime' and 'tragedy' (see Milanovic 2006), nudging Serb deputies to approve a law that would cater for all victims/survivors.
-Reluctantly and under international pressure, even in RS, Srebrenica at the time gained a status of mass victimization.
+However, the event, its annual commemoration and its leading female voices have become the ideal-type representatives of

+Bosniak 'ultimate victimhood' (Helms 2013, 41), attracting extensive support from the main nationalist Bosniak parties as well as civil-society support for political and humanistic reasons, respectively.
+The religious aura rendered to the commemorations has framed the deceased victims as 'martyrs' who sacrificed their lives for the nation, but also their religion (Henig 2017).
+Most importantly, immediately before the law's adoption in 2004, the RS leadership acknowledged Srebrenica as a 'crime' and 'tragedy' (see Milanovic 2006), nudging Serb deputies to approve a law that would cater for all victims/survivors.
+Reluctantly and under international pressure, even in RS, Srebrenica at the time gained a status of serious mass victimization.